Stezii/tilestrata-postgismvt/README.md

   );
 ```

 *resolution* and *mode* both support a function as a parameter.
-The following configuration serves attributes in higher zoom levels only and increases the geographic accuracy.
+The following configuration serves attributes in higher zoom levels only and increases the spatial accuracy.

 ```js
 server.layer('mylayer').route('tile.mvt')